giantswarm/mayu/docs/inside.md

 ## System Installation

-The initial root directory contains a version of CoreOS that is modified to run one unit that in turn requests a first stage script and runs that.
+The initial root directory contains a version of Container Linux that is modified to run one unit that in turn requests a first stage script and runs that.
 The script is based on the `cloudconfig` that the management node holds for each server respectively and assigns based on the serial number of the machine.
-It waits for connectivity and then downloads a vanilla CoreOS stable image, which is cached on the management node.
+It waits for connectivity and then downloads a vanilla Container Linux stable image, which is cached on the management node.
 This image gets installed by default to `/dev/sda` configured through the above-mentioned `cloudconfig`.
 Finally the node announces itself as installed to the management node and reboots.